barichd/brailleorch/borframework.md

 <h2 id="contact">Contact Information</h2>

-If you are willing to help us, or want to join in the projecet, please write to [Daniel](mailto:barichd@kenyon.edu) for requesting of adding colleagues into Github, and/or for questions about software development.

-If you have any questions about music, braille and braille music, please write to [me](mailto:brailleorch@outlook.com).
+If you have any questions about music, braille and this framework, or want to help me to make this framework to come true, please feel free to [write to me](mailto:hhpcomposer@gmail.com).

 Thank you in advance!